+There are many ways to go about greening your hotel stay.
+Finding an eco-friendly hotel is the first way to make a big impact.
 Large hotels, especially in urban areas, consume a lot of energy.
-Between their many guest rooms and common spaces, conference centers and restaurants, all have the potential to leave a heavy carbon footprint.
-Many eco-travelers assume they’re restricted to eco-lodges and low-impact hostels to travel green, but this is not so.
-Thanks to LEED certification, it is possible to find an eco-friendly hotel or resort or green hotel.
+Between their many guest rooms and common spaces, conference centers and restaurants, they have the potential to leave a heavy carbon footprint.
+Many eco-travelers assume they’re restricted to eco-lodges and low-impact hostels to travel green, but this is not true.
+Thanks to LEED certification, it is possible to find an eco-friendly hotel or resort, or a green hotel.

 What is a LEED-Certified hotel?